 Here, we should note that the entries of the isosurface lookup table for 5D hypercube are too large to be stored in the main memory.
-Since a 5D hypercube contains 32 vertices, the size of the table will contain $2^{32} = 4$ G entries.
+Since a 5D hypercube contains 32 vertices, the size of the table will contain $2^{32} = 4G$ entries.
 As pointed out in [14], not all the four billion cases are possible.
-Only $3^{16} \approx 43$ M entries are possible for interval volumes.
+Only $3^{16} \approx 43M$ entries are possible for interval volumes.
 However, this size may be still too large to be processed in core.
 One solution is to compute the entries of the lookup table at runtime and cache them into a hash table which is small enough to fit into the main memory.
 In this paper, we use this caching method to store the 5D isosurface lookup table.
 See [20] for the lookup table generation code.

 Since the isosurface triangulation is consistent, the interval volume triangulation will also be consistent.
-The problem of face mismatches across cell boundaries is often referred to as the cracking problem [18].
-Our algorithm handles the cracking problem in the table generation stage by using a lexicographical ordering of the isosurface vertices and then building the convex hull incrementally, adding one vertex at a time in the specified order.
+Our algorithm guarantees the consistency in the table generation stage by using a lexicographical ordering of the isosurface vertices and then building the convex hull incrementally, adding one vertex at a time in the specified order.
 This is similar to the scheme used by [18] and [17], which ensures canonical triangulations across cell boundaries and generates consistent meshes.
 However, we still have to worry about the decomposition from 4-simplices to 3-simplices for the purpose of rendering.
 And we will address this problem in the next section.